dhickel/JXCH-RPC-Library/readme.md

 Unit tests are not the easiest to implement due to the complexity of some of the api parameters and their response, but it still would be a great benefits for regression testing, proper validation, and will be indispensable for endpoint changes.
 There was a lot of ground to cover when writing all of the endpoint methods, so I didn't implement any unit tests while writing.
 I did test all the endpoints while implementing and manually validated them, but this not a valid or maintainable metric to go by.

 Things like fully crafting spendbundles would benefit from BLS functionality, mainly aggregation, and it would also be nice to provide the ability to do puzzlehash <-> address conversion.
-KBLS(https://github.com/chiachat/kbls ) is a nice java library for this that I have used before, and likely will be implemented in the next release.
-I wanted to keep the first release simple so I didn't add it into this release.
+KBLS(https://github.com/chiachat/kbls ) is a nice java library for this if you need BLS for your project.
+I wanted to keep the first release simple so I didn't approach  BLS.
 But the goal is to have the library provide all functionality needed to interface with the blockchain, and BLS signature aggregation is needed for this.

 <br>